-A pork rib contains fat which acts as a basting method, meaning that this meat will cook in its own juices.
+Also, pork ribs contain fat which acts as a basting method, meaning that this meat will cook in its juices.

 Ribs from beef need a bit more attention and preparation if you want to get the same soft and juicy results.

 Because of the valuable nutrients it contains, beef rib is a good choice for those who take care of their health.

 They are known for their high nutritional value and contain many essential amino acids, fats, minerals, and vitamins.

 There is a difference in cost between a beef rib and a pork ribs.
 Beef short ribs are among the most expensive as they are not too easy to find.